Looking for a last minute treat?

 1 24 oz. pkg. white bark coating (we use Kroger candy coating, but you can also use white chocolate)

-1 box of corn chex
+1 box of corn or rice chex

 1 large bag of mini pretzels

 1 large jar of salted dry roasted peanuts

 2 – 12oz. package of plain M&Ms (you can use holiday varieties at any time of year to make it holiday themed – Christmas, Easter, Halloween, etc.)